 * Determine if you need to write any Entrance Tests

-* In December, you may now apply to ALL Canadian universities: When applying, you must pay your application fee so that your application will be processed.
+* In November or early December, you may now apply to ALL Canadian universities: When applying, you must pay your application fee so that your application will be processed.
 Do not forget to print out your application confirmation.

 * Make sure you meet your Grad Transition requirements for graduation.

 For Volunteer Opportunities check the Richmond based volunteer group – Richmond Cares/Richmond Gives: http://richmondfoundation.org/about/richmond-cares-richmond-gives/

 BC’s growing economy will lead to 1 million job openings by 2020.

 Visit ‘Find Your Fit’ to access all the tools you will need to find your fit.